vasilakisfil/Introspected-REST/README.md

-Although this solution could work, we feel that [RFC 5785](https://tools.ietf.org/html/rfc5785) was not designed to be used for such specific URIs but instead for more generic properties that usually apply to all host's URIs.
+Although this solution could work, we feel that [RFC 5785](https://tools.ietf.org/html/rfc5785) was not designed to be used for such specific URIs but instead for more generic properties that usually apply to all host's URIs, or to the host itself.

 #### 10.4.3.
 Provide link relation types through Link header